f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab4/lab4.rst

 .. image:: images/NMS-SM_support_id_entry.png

+.. note:: For the remainder of this lab, you will encounter support IDs when the NAP WAF policy blocks a request.
+Feel free to return to this tool to look at the details of the protection.

 12. Once the security event has loaded, you can see details surrounding the violation that is blocking images on your app.

 .. image:: images/NMS-SM_support_id_details.png